jbg469/Buffer-Overflow-Seed-Lab/Part2/Reports/Artifacts/jbg469-AppSec-Lab1-Part1.md

 # 32 bit attack
+In screenshot1.png , for first task date is not show as it would expose personal access token please forgive we succesfully show a local repo is created
+In screenshot2 we show Reports/Artifacts succesfully created for submission.
-After typing make on shellcode directory we see the following commands execute
+In screenshots2.1-2.2 we show commands executed to turn off countermeasures After typing make on shellcode directory we see the following commands execute
 ```
 gcc -m32 -z execstack -o a32.out call_shellcode.c